djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-18-todays-journey.markdown

 After traveling, we returned home.
 I ate pizza for dinner, and then I did some editing (which took much longer than I expected but was a fun, and I think valuable, experience).

+Oh, I also added analytics to this site.
+Because Google Analytics is *way* too creepy for me, I decided to go with [Insights](https://getinsights.io), which is free and tracks without using cookies!
+So far, it looks like I'm my site's only visitor, but that's fine with me, seeing as I've made no efforts to publicize its existence.

 Well, let's see what tomorrow brings!